 So let’s talk about it!

-If you don’t want kids you are not a heartless, child-hating troll.
+If you don’t want to have kids you are not a heartless, child-hating troll.

 I’m not a cold, heartless troll.
 (Unless I’m really hungry, but even then I still have a heart.)
 I swear.
 My niece and nephews are the lights of my life.
 I love my friends’ kids.
 You can be warm and kind and loving, you can be a great babysitter, you can truly love kids but also not want your own.